Why You Shouldn’t Fear Saturated Fat

 Saturated Fats are Whole Foods

 After more than 50 years of being told that saturated fats are unhealthy and should be avoided in the diet, it can be a big shift in mindset to consider that saturated fat can actually be healthy and should be consumed in the diet.
-However, if you take a step back and look at the big picture, when you consider the biggest sources of saturated fats, they are in fact all whole foods that humans have evolved eating for thousands of years.
+However, if you take a step back and look at the big picture when you consider the biggest sources of saturated fats, they are in fact all whole foods that humans have evolved to eat for thousands of years.
 If we got rid of all of the grocery stores tomorrow and were dependent on our environment and surroundings in order to find our food, we would have absolutely no choice but to eat whole foods, which contain saturated fat.
 Mother nature does not produce low-fat, fat-free or light options, it only produces whole fats in their whole format; egg yolks, bacon, butter, and animal fats are all whole foods.
 Humans evolved eating wild game, marine life, and plant life, and have consumed unprocessed forms of saturated fats (organ meats, blubber, milk, or coconuts) for our entire existence.
 In fact, current tribes from around the world still consume diets high in saturated fats; Eskimo tribes consume native diets with up to 75% saturated fats, the Maasai Tribe in Kenya consumes a diet with up to 66% saturated fat, and Tokealu of New Zealand consume a diet of 60% saturated fat with virtually no heart disease (4).

 Is all Saturated Fat Healthy?